Where to Stay & What to Do in La Paz

 Best Hotels in La Paz

-Laid-back La Paz is often overlooked by visitors in favor of the resorts of Los Cabos, but it’s one of our favorite small Mexican cities.
-Its waterfront malecón is one of the country’s most attractive, the surrounding beaches are sensational, nearby Isla Espíritu Santo is rich in marine life, and the local restaurants – especially the fish taco stalls – are surprisingly good.
+Laid-back La Paz is often overlooked by visitors in favor of the resorts of Los Cabos, but it is one of my favorite small Mexican cities.
+The waterfront malecón is one of the most attractive in the country, the surrounding beaches are sensational, and nearby Isla Espíritu Santo is teeming with marine life.
+The local dining scene is excellent, particularly the fish taco stalls and growing craft beer community.

 Frequently Asked Questions about La Paz